noahehall/theBookOfNoah/0current/languages/javascript/readme.md

   - retrieve response from cache for all matching requests
 - caches.delete('cacheName|cacheObject') //always clean your cache
 - caches.keys() //get names of all your caches

+#### Headers

+- Allows you to perform various actions on HTTP request and response headers.
+These actions include retrieving, setting, adding to, and removing.

+#### document

+- DOM: a tree of dom nodes with document.documentElement (i.e html) at root
+- prefer a framework/library vs working with the DOM directly if you're app requires cross-browser compatability
+  - not to be confused with [micro frontend architecture](https://microfrontends.com/)
+- reading & mutating the DOM directly impacts perf

+##### document important properties

+- readyState: has 3 States; everytime readState changes, a ready state change event fires
+  - loading: document still loading
+  - interactive: document has loaded and has been parsed, but sub resources (images, css, frames, etc) hasnt loaded
+    - loaded === dom.contentLoaded event; useful for running code after all of the initial DOM content has been loaded
+  - complete: everything has loaded